inform-us/requirements_specifications/informus/rules/Sedation (RASS).md

 [SEDATION_user interface sequence .pdf](https://github.com/inform-us/requirements_specifications/files/15480198/SEDATION_user.interface.sequence.pdf)

 ## ELIGIBILITY
-1. Patient (i) on mechanical ventilation AND (ii) receiving sedative drugs
+1. Patient (i) on mandatory mechanical ventilation AND (ii) receiving sedative drugs

+2. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
+3. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
+4.
 ## Validity (time window) Rules:
 1. O2 delivery device only valid if o2delivery_dt documented within last 6 hours of epoch
 2. Or is this actually vent mode flowsheet?
+3. Need to write validity rules here as original code was written with 8 hour leeway. note all early metrics may have extended leeway.

 ### RASS
 - clinical guideline recommended charting frequency for RASS differs depending on time of day